 Why Is the Personal Injury Statute of Limitations Important?

-The statute of limitations is one of the most important deadlines applicable to a child’s injury case.
-The court could dismiss a child’s injury lawsuit with prejudice if the child (and their family or representative fail to file the claim in time.
+The statute of limitations is one of the most important deadlines applicable to a child’s case.
+The court could dismiss a child’s accident lawsuit with prejudice if the child and their family or representative fail to file the claim in time.

 Discuss Options for Your Child’s Case with Our Firm

 Any miscalculation of the time limit you have to file could put your child’s chance of recovery at risk.
-The guidance of an attorney could be the best option for securing fair compensation for your minor child.
+The guidance of an attorney could be the best option for securing fair compensation for your child.

-Our Staff Is Ready to Answer Your Questions About Statutes of Limitations
+Our Staff Is Ready to Answer Your Questions About Your Personal Injury Claim

-Chalik & Chalik Injury Lawyers is ready to serve as your advocate during this difficult time.
+Chalik & Chalik is ready to serve as your legal advocate during this difficult time.
 We are proud to represent the families of injured children and will work to secure justice on their behalf.

-To get answers regarding the statute of limitations for your child’s injuries in Florida, call (855) 529-0269 for a free consultation as soon as possible.
+To get answers regarding the statute of limitations for your child’s injuries in Florida, contact us for a free consultation as soon as possible.

 Call or text Chalik & Chalik (855) 529-0269